Thru-hiking: Today

 Thru-hiking a trail is a long and difficult journey.
 A thru-hike of the PCT, AT, or CDT takes five months on average, and can involve months or years of planning.
 Thru-hikers often organize "supply boxes" containing food and other necessities prior to their hike, and have friends or family mail the packages to predetermined stops close to the trail, to be picked up by the hiker.
+Other ways some get food along the trail is stopping and picking up food for their next section of trail at the grocery store in the town they are in.

 With the rise of backpacking in the United States, thru-hiking has become a minor niche in the industry.
 Thousands of hikers attempt to thru-hike the AT and other National Scenic Trails every year, although by some estimates fewer than 20% complete the trail.
 The most common reasons for a hike to be abandoned include injuries, finances, time constraints, and a lack of motivation.
 Some dedicated thru-hikers complete a trail more than once; about 30 have reported hiking the AT at least three times.
 Lee Barry became the oldest to thru-hike the AT when he completed a thru-hike (his second) in 2004 at age 81.

 The Appalachian Trail Conservancy has reported completion rates around 25% in recent years, after several years under 20%.
 They attribute this to slightly lower numbers of hikers, better gear, and, thanks to the internet, information about gear, causing fewer hikers to start with 60 to 80 lbs packs and drop out a few miles in.
-Those long-distance hikers who have completed all three of the nation's longest National Scenic Trails: The Appalachian Trail, The Pacific Crest Trail and The Continental Divide Trail are known as Triple Crowners.
-Base pack weight in this group of hikers is in the range of 10 to 15 lbs.
+Those long-distance hikers who have completed all three of the nation's longest National Scenic Trails (The Appalachian Trail, The Pacific Crest Trail and The Continental Divide Trail) are known as Triple Crowners.
+Base pack weight (the weight of all equipment carried, including the backpack itself, but not counting food or water) in this group of hikers is in the range of 10 to 15 lbs.